emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Conclusions

 However, since \empdf relies on the assumption of steady-state tracers and a static potential, it is subject to systematics when these assumptions are not met.
 Significant stochastic biases have been found in simulated tracers of various types~\citep{Han2016a,Wang2017d,Wang2018a,Han2019}, in both galactic and cluster halos~\citep{Li2021d,Li2022}.
 This concern becomes more severe when using the stars as tracers.
 Future exploration with more realistic mocks is worthwhile to gauge the level of such systematics.
 It is also possible to estimate the degree of deviation from equilibrium from observation \citep[cf.][]{Kipper2021}.
 As for \empdf, the difference between the best-fit empirical DF and observed kinematics itself provides useful diagnosis for deviations from steady-state, warranting future applications and explorations.

-In particular, the LMC is believed to be a major perturbator of the MW \citep[e.g.,][]{Petersen2020,Erkal2020, Kravtsov2024}, leading to deviations from equilibrium of the MW tracers. \citet{CorreaMagnus2022} developed an orbit-rewinding method to compensate for LMC perturbations, where the corrected kinematics can be used with usual dynamical modeling methods that rely on equilibrium, including \empdf.
+In particular, the LMC is believed to be a major perturbator of the MW \citep[e.g.,][]{Petersen2020,Erkal2020,Kravtsov2024}, leading to deviations from equilibrium in the MW tracers.
+Although \citet{Li2020a} showed that the MW mass (including the LMC contribution) derived from simulation-informed DF is robust against the LMC effect, this may not necessarily be the case for \empdf. \citet{CorreaMagnus2022} developed an orbit-rewinding method to compensate for LMC perturbations, where the corrected kinematics can be used with usual dynamical modeling methods that rely on equilibrium, including \empdf.